 Spot can have many different image sources, including the cameras on the base platform or any other payloads which implement the image service proto definitions, like Spot CAM.
 The image service provides a way to list all these different sources using the

 ListImageSources RPC and then query the sources for their images with the

 Images can be regular pixel-based visual images where the data value corresponds to the greyscale (or color) intensity.
 They can also be depth images where the data value corresponds to the depth measured from the camera sensor.
-These image types can also be combined by reprojecting the depth onto the visual image, as shown in get_depth_plus_visual_image example, which allows an application to use a detected bounding box of an object and determine a transform from the camera sensor to the detected object using on the pixel coordinates of the bounding box.
+To align depth data with visual image data, use the

 Since an image can be a lot of data, there are also different types of encodings and compression schemes that the image can be transmitted as to reduce the size of the data sent over the wire.
 The image service offers a

 Format field to describe the encoding of the image:

 JPEG: a lossy compression with tunable image quality

 Spot uses its sensors and information about its body to develop an idea about nearby terrain and obstacles.
 This information is stored as a grid-based map where each cell of the grid has a parameterized dimension and relates to a specific location in the world specified in the frame tree snapshot.